JorgeCastilloPrz/ScalaForTheImpatient/README.md

 Solved exercises
 ----------------
 Exercises have been solved using unit tests.
 You can find out all the solutions in the "src/test/scala/" directory.
-You will not find a test for all the exercises, as some of them are theoretical.
-In addition, some practical exercises need a theoretical answer too.
-In those cases, the answer is included in the documentation of the exercise object class.

-Each exercise class is intentionally declared as an `Object` to provide a simple syntax for method calls (like the one for static methods in Java): `Exercise10.takeLastThreeElementsFrom("Hello")`.

 The following chapters have been totally completed and uploaded:

 * **Chapter 1:** The Basics